Exclusive | Former pastor alleges sexual abuse by televangelist Ernest Angley

-MYRTLE BEACH, S.C. — CUYAHOGA FALLS, Ohio -- God, Grace Cathedral Church and its leader, the Rev. Ernest Angley, meant everything to Brock Miller as a boy.
+MYRTLE BEACH, S.C. — God, Grace Cathedral Church and its leader, the Rev. Ernest Angley, meant everything to Brock Miller as a boy.

 There was no time for Little League or school musicals.
 There wasn’t even time to think of what career path he’d choose.